Quickstart

 # Single on-axis PSF (monochromatic)

-psf = lens.psf(point=[0.0, 0.0, -10000.0], ks=128, wvln=0.589)
+psf = lens.psf(points=[0.0, 0.0, -10000.0], ks=128, wvln=0.589)

 # RGB PSF (weighted sum over visible wavelengths)

-psf_rgb = lens.psf_rgb(point=[0.0, 0.0, -10000.0], ks=128)
+psf_rgb = lens.psf_rgb(points=[0.0, 0.0, -10000.0], ks=128)

 Visualize the PSF